miled/wordpress-social-login/readme.md

     Note: This repository is for development only.
     The official release is distributed through WordPress website.

+    Important: As of WSL 3.0.1, I'm attempting to migrate WSL to work with hybridauth 3, hence this repo is unusuable until further notice.

 ![WSL Authentication Widget](https://raw.githubusercontent.com/miled/wordpress-social-login/master/screenshot-1.png)

 ### Key Features